 Who is God the Holy Spirit?

 God wants to give you a personal guide.
-The Holy Spirit’s described as one who will help you stay strong in your faith and make the best decisions for your life.
+The Holy Spirit is described as One who will help you stay strong in your faith and make the best decisions for your life.
 Jesus told His disciples, “when He, the Spirit of truth, has come, He will guide you into all truth” (John 16:13, NKJV).

 Have you ever wanted to find someone to tell you the best way to live?
 Would you like to have a mentor to guide you through life’s important choices?

 Isaiah talks about the guidance of the Holy Spirit.
 “And your ears shall hear a word behind you, saying, ‘This is the way, walk in it,’ when you turn to the right or when you turn to the left” (Isaiah 30:21, ESV)